Periodic points and topological restriction homology: Introduction

-On the other hand, the fiberwise version of \cref{cor:converse} listed below will require a very different set of techniques.
-We plan to take it up in future work. \begin{conj} The fiberwise Fuller trace is the complete obstruction to the removal of $n$-periodic points from a family of endomorphisms $f\colon E \to E$ over $B$, when $B$ is a finite-dimensional cell complex and $E \to B$ is a smooth closed manifold bundle whose fiber $M$ has dimension at least $3 + \dim B$. \end{conj} We remark that by \cite{jezierski}, for a single endomorphism $f\colon M \to M$ the collection of Reidemeister traces $\{ R(f^k) : k \mid n \}$ is a complete obstruction to the removal of $n$-periodic points.
-However it seems unlikely that they form a complete obstruction in the fiberwise setting.
-Finding a counterexample of the following form would settle this question. \begin{conj} There is a family of endomorphisms $f\colon E \to E$ over some base $B$ for which $R_{B}(f)$ and $R_{B}(f^2)$ are zero, but the fiberwise Fuller trace $R_{B}(\ful f2)^{C_2}$ is nonzero. \end{conj}
+On the other hand, the fiberwise version of \cref{cor:converse} is the following conjecture.
+It will require a very different set of techniques, and we plan to take it up in future work. \begin{conj} The fiberwise Fuller trace $R_B(\ful{f}{n})^{C_n}$ is the complete obstruction to the removal of $n$-periodic points from a family of endomorphisms $f\colon E \to E$ over $B$, when $B$ is a finite-dimensional cell complex and $E \to B$ is a smooth closed manifold bundle whose fiber $M$ has dimension at least $3 + \dim B$. \end{conj} Note that the special case of $n=1$ is proven in \cite[Cor 10.5]{kw}.